Who is Zhang Gaoli? The man at the center of Chinese tennis star Peng Shuai's #MeToo allegation - KTVZ

 Even after he officially became one of China’s seven most powerful men, Zhang seldom stood out among his colleagues on the ruling Communist Party’s Politburo Standing Committee, where he served alongside President Xi Jinping from 2012 to 2017.

-As vice premier, he was in charge of aspects of the economy, the energy sector and Xi’s signature Belt and Road initiative — as well as preparations for the Beijing Winter Olympics.
+But his low-key personality belied a tremendous power.
+As vice premier, he was in charge of aspects of China’s economy, its energy sector and Xi’s signature Belt and Road initiative — as well as preparations for the Beijing Winter Olympics.

 Unlike Xi, who was born a “princeling” — a child of communist revolutionary heroes — which gave him inherent status and prestige within the party, Zhang came from a modest background.